leaysgur/slides/docs/cloudflare_workers_tech_talks-2/index.md

 - Supported bindings are limited
   - KV, R2, D1, Queue(Producer), Vectorize, Service
+  - But covers all inputs 💯
-- Non-bindings are still missing
+- Many Cloudflare specific things are still missing
   - `req.cf`, `caches`, `ctx.waitUntil`
+  - `HTMLRewriter`, `crypto.subtle.timingSafeEqual`
+  - etc...

 But if you want to use it for limited purposes, at least for me, it just works™ and very useful. 🤤